CarbonPackages/Carbon.Eel/README.md

 ${Carbon.Array.join(array, ',')}
 ```

--   `array` (array) The array who should be processed
+-   `array` (array) The array that should be processed
--   `separator` (string, optional) The separator between the values, defaults to `,`
+-   `separator` (string, optional) The separator between the values defaults to `,`

 **Return** The converted array as a string

 ### `Carbon.Array.extractSubElements(array, preserveKeys)`

-This method extracts sub elements to the parent level.
+This method extracts sub-elements to the parent level.

 An input array of type: